Can Solar Panels Withstand a Hurricane?

 How to Prepare Your Solar Panels for a Hurricane

 You’ll probably hear from your local weather station if a hurricane is on the way.

 Make sure to document the condition of your solar panel system before a hurricane strikes in case you have any damage.
 Solar panels are just as much of a financial investment as other assets.
 Having proof will help your case when seeking insurance coverage.

 Having both hard and digital photocopies is wise if you need to give your provider documents.
 Most solar warranty plans cover your system’s equipment, labor and repair or maintenance due to damage, loss or theft over a 25-year period.

 If you belong to one, you should also contact your homeowners association (HOA) sooner rather than later to obtain information on wind, rain and hail coverage from a tropical storm.

 How to Inspect Your Solar Panels After a Hurricane

 You should always inspect your solar panel system for damage once a hurricane has passed.
 However, roof solar panels aren’t as easy to assess as wall or ground-mounted solar panels.
 Make sure to contact your solar provider so a specialist can assess your system.

-Take photos of any damage whether you’re doing the inspection yourself or asking a solar specialist to help you.
+Photograph any damage, whether you’re doing the inspection yourself or asking a solar specialist to help you.
 Make sure to avoid any exposed or displaced wires.
-The system could be energized with currents and potentially harm you.
+The system could be energized with current and potentially harm you.

 Contact Freedom Solar for Durable SunPower Solar Panels